pluggero/content-tree/README.md

 - `-path` (default: `.`): Root directory to scan
 - `-exclude`: Comma-separated glob patterns to exclude (e.g. `*.log,venv/**,**/obj/**`)
+- `-max-length` (default: infinity): Splitting the output into multiple prompts if the line amount exceeds this value

 ## Output Format